What do I need to do when I've found someone to mutual exchange (swap) with?

 Why might my swap be refused?

-Your neighbourhood officer will be in touch with you to let you know if, and why, your swap has not been allowed to go ahead.
+Your communities officer will be in touch with you to let you know if, and why, your swap has not been allowed to go ahead.

 Written consent from both landlords is necessary for an exchange to take place, and consent can only be withheld on specific reasons, called “grounds”.
 These grounds are set out in the Housing Acts.